bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 ### `match`

 Here we have a Bevy application with a single system that runs every frame.
-The system queries for all of the `Camera` components that have been spawned and uses [`Query::single`](https://docs.rs/bevy/latest/bevy/prelude/struct.Query.html#method.single) to test if there is only a single `Entity` matching the `Query`.
+The system queries for all `Camera` components that have been spawned and uses [`Query::single`](https://docs.rs/bevy/latest/bevy/prelude/struct.Query.html#method.single) to test if there is only a single `Entity` matching the `Query`.
 In the case of 0 or 2+ matching entities, the returned value is the `Err` variant of the `Result`, which itself contains [an enum](https://docs.rs/bevy/latest/bevy/ecs/query/enum.QuerySingleError.html) indicating the reason for the error.
 Using `match` allows running different branches of logic based on matching patterns.